Dripdrop12/ipardalis/content/female-ambilobe-panther-chameleons-for-sale/_index.md

 +++
-title = "Female Panther Chameleons for sale" header_title = "iPardalis | Female Panther Chameleons for sale" description = "Female Panther Chameleons are the key to a successful captive breeding project.
-Exceptional care, vibrant colors, and healthy chameleons." banner = "img/ambilobe/patch/patch" phenotype = "Female Ambilobe" id = "available"
+title = "Female Panther Chameleons for sale" header_title = "iPardalis | Female Panther Chameleons for sale" description = "Female Panther Chameleons are the key to a successful captive breeding project. iPardalis females have 5+ generations of lineage and sibling galleries so you can utilize their genetics properly." banner = "img/ambilobe/patch/patch" phenotype = "Female Ambilobe" id = "available"